dboddie-canonical-work/disgorged-docs/ros-distributions-with-no-extensions.rst

 Let’s see how to achieve each step with Snaps.

-Adding the required package repository and setting up the keys is done by using the Snapcraft `package repository keyword <https://snapcraft.io/docs/package-repositories>`__ as follows:
+Adding the required package repository and setting up the keys is done by using the Snapcraft :ref:`package repository keyword <snapcraft-package-repositories>` as follows:

 .. code:: yaml